From Thessaloniki to Athens - and places in between

 Then we visit the Jewish Museum, welcomed by outstanding director, Zanet Battinou (see JR July 2018 issue) and curator, Anastasia Loudarou, who lead us through their excellent exhibits, enhancing our understanding of Greek Jewish history.
 The tour formally ends in time for late afternoon homeward flights.

-Main Tour The cost for 2018 was £1,645.00 per person sharing a double or twin room to include seven evening meals and two lunches, all transport within Greece, guides and museum fees.
-The single supplement was £395.
+Main Tour The cost is £1,695.00 per person sharing a double or twin room to include seven evening meals and one lunch, all transport within Greece, guides and museum fees.
+The single supplement is £495.
 International flights are arranged and paid for by participants.
-The cost of the 2019 tour will be informed in September 2018.
+Please wait until your tour is confirmed before booking.

 Extending Your Stay Those who wish to stay in Athens on Friday and Saturday nights might like to move to the Jason Inn near the synagogue and book Shabbat meals at the Chabad Gostijo restaurant.
 We will contact the synagogue for security clearance for attending services but travellers make bookings for meals and hotels independently.